damianhakert/damianhakert.github.io/source/_posts/2015-12-16-improving-open-development-for-everyone.markdown

 This will allow anyone to vote, comment and discuss this.

-This system is even more useful because anyone that has shown interest in the issue will be automatically updated with the status of the issue once we start working on it.
+This system is even more useful because anyone that has shown interest in the issue will be automatically updated with the status of the issue once someone starts working on it.
 In time this will also reveal areas where we might want to improve GitLab's issue tracker.

 - [GitLab CE issues](https://gitlab.com/gitlab-org/gitlab-ce/issues)